codr7/eli/README.md

 ```
 `T`

-While `is` returns `T` if specified arguments have equal identities.
+While `is` returns `T` only if specified arguments have equal identities.

 ```
 (say (is [1 2 3:4] [1 2 3:4]))